partheus/partheus.github.io/src/blog/2024/animations-dev.md

 <div class="animation">Hello World!</div>
 ```

 That's it!
 You should now see the element animate when you load the page.
-Staging site for this project is [here](https://platinumstar.netlify.app/).